zama-ai/concrete/docs/dev/explanation/compilation.md

 Compiling a torch Module is pretty straightforward.

-The torch Module is first converted to a NumPy equivalent we call `NumpyModule` if all the layers in the torch Module are supported.
+The torch Module is first converted to a Numpy equivalent we call `NumpyModule` if all the layers in the torch Module are supported.

 Then the module is quantized post-training to be compatible with our compiler which only works on integers.
 The post training quantization uses the provided dataset for calibration.